-SOUTH AFRICAN RADIO LEAGUE NEWS SUNDAY 26 MARCH 2017
+SOUTH AFRICAN RADIO LEAGUE NEWS FOR SUNDAY 18 June 2017

 Good morning and welcome to the weekly news bulletin of the South African Radio League read by ................ [your name, call sign and QTH]